zerobias-org/framework/README.md

 In the root of the respository run the follow command to validate all edit or added frameworks
 * `npm run validate` If any errors, edit what is needed and rerun

+### Open PR against changes

-**Now you can commit your changes following the instructions below, then open a PR against the main repository branch**
+Now you that you have added your new framework you can commit your changes following the instructions below.

+**You will then open a PR against the dev branch on the main repository**

+If you open a PR against a different branch we will reject it.
+Once we have done a simple review we will set a tag to have tests ran.
+Community will discuss and review/vote on framework information before being brought into the Zerobias platform.

 ## Commit conventions and Version management
 ### Versioning: [lerna](https://github.com/lerna/lerna)